How to Solve 3×3 Magic Square Puzzle in C & Python

 Complexity Analysis

-• Time Complexity: The code that we used to generate magic squares math consists of two loops.
-The outer loop runs for n times, and the inner loop also runs for n times.
-Ultimately the time complexity is O(n^2).
+• Time Complexity: The generator uses two nested loops.
+The outer loop runs n times, and the inner loop also runs n times, so the overall time complexity is O(nยฒ).